aws-samples/aws-kr-startup-samples/gen-ai/rag-with-knowledge-bases-for-amazon-bedrock-using-aurora-postgresql/cdk_stacks/README.md

 # QnA with RAG using Knowledge Bases for Amazon Bedrock CDK Python project!

 ![rag_with_kb_for_amazon_bedrock_using_aurora_postgresql_arch](./rag_with_kb_for_amazon_bedrock_using_aurora_postgresql_arch.svg)

-This is a complete setup for automatic deployment of Knowledge Bases for Amazon Bedrock using Amazon OpenSearch Serverless as a vector store.
+This is a complete setup for automatic deployment of Knowledge Bases for Amazon Bedrock using Amazon Aurora Postgresql as a vector store.

 Following resources will get created and deployed:

 - AWS IAM role
-- Amazon Open Search Serverless Collection and Index
+- Amazon Aurora Postgresql
 - Set up Data Source and Knowledge Base for Amazon Bedrock

 The `cdk.json` file tells the CDK Toolkit how to execute your app.